 Can you walk around Ketchikan Alaska?

 Yes, absolutely!
-From the cruise ship terminal there is easy access to walk around the downtown area, reaching some interesting points of interest including the famous Red Light District of Creek Street.
+From the cruise ship terminal, it is easy to walk around downtown and reach some interesting points of interest, including the famous Red Light District of Creek Street.
+No need to purchase tours with this option.

 Cruise to Alaska – A crab boat in Ketchikan Harbor near the cruise terminal.
 Photo: Wendy Nordvik-Carr©